-OVERVIEW: The Howard Hughes Medical Institute (HHMI) is one of the wealthiest foundations in the United States, and gives to both biomedical research and science education.
-Rather than handing out short grants for individual projects, HHMI essentially puts promising scientists on the payroll, including salary, benefits, and a research budget.
+OVERVIEW: The Howard Hughes Medical Institute (HHMI) is one of the wealthiest foundations in the United States, and it funds biomedical research and science education.
+HHMI supports promising scientists through substantial long-term funding, including salary, benefits, and a research budget.

-IP TAKE: Access to HHMI funds exists almost entirely through highly competitive contests for individuals.
-But winners can earn multi-year terms that allow flexibility and cover all personal and research expenses.
+IP TAKE: HHMI funds highly competitive contests for individuals.
+Winners can earn multi-year grants that allow flexibility and cover all personal and research expenses.

-HHMI is joined by the Gates and Simons foundations for its Faculty Scholars program, which offers five-year grants ranging from $600,000 to $1.8 million to support faculty scholars in the early stages of their careers.
+HHMI is joined by the Bill & Melinda Gates Foundation and the Simons Foundation for its Faculty Scholars program, which offers five-year grants ranging from $600,000 to $1.8 million to support faculty scholars in the early stages of their careers.

-Finally, HHMI makes grants for international research, committing five years of support to individual scientists abroad.
+Finally, HHMI funds international research, committing five years of support to individual scientists abroad.
 Early career awardees receive $650,000 in support towards “establishing independent research programs,” while “senior research scholars” are provided $500,000 in funding to conduct biomedical research.

-Not content with a remote network of geniuses, in 2006 the institute also started its own campus, Janelia Farm Research Campus in Virginia, which focuses on neuroscience and imaging.
-At Janiela, “Group leaders...lead small research teams working together to address some of science’s most challenging problems” in a wide range of areas that includes neuroscience, evolution and genetics, and theory and computational science, just to name a few.
+In 2006 the institute started its own campus, Janelia Farm Research Campus in Virginia, which focuses on neuroscience and imaging.
+At Janiela, “Group leaders [...] lead small research teams working together to address some of science’s most challenging problems” in a wide range of areas including neuroscience, evolution and genetics, and theory and computational science.
 The campus also offers graduate research fellowships for advanced students.

 While HHMI states that it is uncommon to fund unsolicited grant proposals, it does maintain an Open Competitions list that is worth reviewing for upcoming opportunities.